defreng/humtemp/README.md

 All the normal monitoring should be done for the application deployment.
 By this I mean things like:
 * Number of available instances (health check using `/summary` API)
 * CPU and memory utilization of every instance
-* Number of successful (=status code 200) / failed requests
+* Number of successful (=status code 200) or failed requests

 However, the CPU and memory utilization, as well as the number of requests will be very spiky.
 Therefore, it will be hard to define fixed thresholds for alerting.

 So it would make sense to look at these metrics (especially the number of successful requests) at a daily granularity, e.g. "number of successful requests / day", as this number should be fairly constant.
+The failures could be evaluated with a finer granularity.

+Additionally, the application could provide custom metrics.
+For example "total number of observations" stored in the database.
+This should also be fairly stable over time.